 Medicare enrollment, and cannot establish an earlier effective date for reactivation on that basis.
 This is because deactivation is not an "initial determination" subject to administrative law judge review (deactivation decisions have a separate review process).
 See 42 C.F.R. §§ 424.545(b), 498.3(b); see also Willie Goffney, Jr., M.D., DAB No. 2763 at 4-5 (2017).
 Similarly, the regulations preclude my review of a contractor's decision to reject an application.
 42 C.F.R. § 424.525(d).
 My jurisdiction in this case is limited to reviewing the effective date of the approval of Petitioner's reactivation enrollment application.
 42 C.F.R. § 493.3(b)(15).

 For the reasons explained above, I affirm CMS' determination that November 15, 2016 is the effective date of Dr. Moreno's Medicare enrollment and billing privileges.

 Bill Thomas Administrative Law Judge

-- 3. My findings of fact and conclusions of law appear as numbered headings in bold italic type.
+- back to note 2 3.
+My findings of fact and conclusions of law appear as numbered headings in bold italic type.